Monday 20 May 1940

 Battle of the Pacific: German raider Atlantis has been sailing as the Japanese passenger freighter Kasii Maru.
 The German intelligence service intercepts a message from Ceylon to the Admiralty warning of a raider disguised as a Japanese ship.
 The captain of the Atlantis promptly switches the disguise to the Dutch freighter Abbekerk.

-German/Romanian Relations: King Carol tells the German ambassador that it is time the countries worked closer together.
+German/Romanian Relations: King Carol tells the German ambassador to Romania that it is time the countries worked more closely together.